hackoregon/btc-backend/README.md

 	nginx.conf : Connection of restful requests to postgres functions / nginx side Vagrantfile.final : Adds mapping of vagrant port 80 to host port 8080 so that web pages are available outside the vagrant machine

-3) Run these commands (note: you may have to run chmod 777 installx.sh on each of the installx.sh scripts so that they can be executed):
+3) Run these commands (note: you may have to run chmod 777 installx.sh on each of the installx.sh scripts so that they can be executed.
+Also, you may have to enter Y partway through the installation of postgres; haven't found what option I need to use to skip that):

 	host machine prompt> vagrant box add ubuntu14 https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-i386-vagrant-disk1.box